Terry Barker: Views

-Barker has stated that the climate change problem requires urgent action aimed at decarbonising the world economy and his written extensively on these issues.
-He has been supportive of Barack Obama's Green New Deal, stating that "If all G-20 countries adopted a 'green New Deal' similar to the one proposed by President Obama, the world economy would be greatly strengthened, especially the sectors producing low-carbon technologies ...
+Barker has stated that the climate change problem requires urgent action aimed at decarbonising the world economy and has written extensively on these issues.
+He has been supportive of Barack Obama's Green New Deal, stating that "If all G-20 countries adopted a 'Green New Deal' similar to the one proposed by President Obama, the world economy would be greatly strengthened, especially the sectors producing low-carbon technologies ...
 Where many current calculations get it wrong is in the assumption that more stringent [climate mitigation] measures will necessarily raise the overall cost, especially when there is substantial unemployment and underuse of capacity as there is today."
 He has expressed the view that tougher restrictions for greenhouse gas emissions may, if done properly, actually have a positive macroeconomic effect: "There is some evidence that harder greenhouse-gas targets and regulation may actually increase benefits through improved innovation and distribution of low-carbon technologies, and increased revenues from taxes or permits.
 These revenues can be spent to further support new technology and to lower other indirect taxes, ensuring the fiscal neutrality of these measures."